 How to Reserve for Pick Up and Holds

-You can borrow Books for up to 3 weeks, a maximum of 50 items per cardholder.
+You can borrow Books at your local Plano Library for up to 3 weeks, a maximum of 50 items per cardholder.
 These items are only available for 1 (one) week:

 - Bluebonnet books (current)